Regular Tree Algebras: Regular tree algebras

 The goal of this paper is to find a class~$\calC$ of tree algebras that \emph{characterises} the class of regular tree languages in the sense that a tree language is regular if, and only if, it is recognised by some algebra from~$\calC$.
 One obvious condition we have to impose on such a class is that all algebras $\frakA \in \calC$ are \emph{finitary,} which means that \begin{itemize} \item $\frakA$ is finitely generated (i.e., there is a finite set $C \subseteq A$ such that every element $a \in A$ can be written as a product of some tree in~$\bbT C$) and \item for every $n < \omega$, there are only finitely many elements of arity~$n$. \end{itemize} Unfortunately, this in itself is not enough.
 There are examples of finitary tree algebras that recognise non-regular languages~\cite{BojanczykKlin17}.

-A na\"ive way to obtain the desired class of algebras is to take the class of all tree algebras that only recognise regular languages.
-This is obviously the largest class that will do.
-The problem with this definition is that it is not very enlightening\?: we have no idea of how these algebras look like.
-Nevertheless, we will basically adopt this na\"ive approach.
-Then we will demonstrate that it still leads to interesting insights.
-We will provide a second, less trivial definition in Section~\ref{Sect: deterministic} below.
-By looking at what it means to only recognise regular languages, we arrive at the following, slightly more concrete definition. \begin{Def} A tree algebra $\frakA = \langle A,\pi\rangle$ is \emph{regular} if it is finitary and there exists a finite set $C \subseteq A$ of generators such that, for every element $a \in A$, the preimage
+A na\"{\i}ve way to obtain the desired class of algebras is to take the class of all tree algebras that only recognise regular languages.
+This is obviously the largest class that will do (if~any exists at all).
+The problem with this definition is that it is not very enlightening\?: we have no idea of what these algebras look like.
+We will nevertheless adopt this na\"{\i}ve approach for its simplicity.
+A~more satisfying, but also much more complicated, alternative definition will be provided in Section~\ref{Sect: deterministic} below.

+By looking at what it means to only recognise regular languages, we arrive at the following definition. \begin{defi} A tree algebra $\frakA = \langle A,\pi\rangle$ is \emph{regular} if it is finitary and there exists a finite set $C \subseteq A$ of generators such that, for every element $a \in A$, the preimage